 - Addressing the importance of post project debriefs and how incorporating data analytics can improve future projects.

-Melissa Prince, Chief Client Value & Innovation Officer, Ballard Spahr
+Melissa Prince, Chief Client Value and Innovation Officer, Ballard Spahr LLP

-Elizabeth Satterfield, Legal Project Management & Innovation Officer, Proskauer Rose LLP
+Elizabeth Satterfield, Innovation & Practice Solutions Officer, Proskauer Rose LLP

 Jim Boyer, Director of Matter Management & Efficiency, Ballard Spahr LLP